 Inventory management software

-There is no dearth of inventory management tools these days.
-These can be full-blown Enterprise Resource Planning (ERP) software like SAP ERP or Oracle NetSuite.
-They are super expensive given that inventory management is just one of many modules these proprietary applications offer.
-Or we could go with mid-tier applications like Microsoft Dynamics and Zoho Inventory.
-And there are free and alternatives like Bitrix24.
-Not to forget opensource options like Odoo or ABC Inventory.
-As we can see, they come in all sizes and shapes.
-It all depends on what kind of business problem we are trying to solve.
+There’s no shortage of inventory management software out there right now.
+At the top of the market are full-blown Enterprise Resource Planning (ERP) software like SAP ERP and Oracle NetSuite.
+These are pretty expensive because inventory management is just one of many modules that these proprietary applications offer.
+If your budget doesn’t stretch that far, you can go with mid-tier applications like Microsoft Dynamics or Zoho Inventory.
+And at the other end of the spectrum, there are free (but more basic) alternatives like Bitrix24, and opensource options like Odoo or ABC Inventory.
+As you can see, they come in all shapes and sizes.
+It all depends on what kind of business problem you are trying to solve.

-Are there any simpler options?
+Are there any simpler options available?
 Yes – spreadsheets!
-They are the simplest of the inventory management tools available.
+They are the best alternative to inventory management software.
 They are highly customizable, easy to use and require minimal training to operate.
 We can quickly configure them to suit our needs.
-It feels more tangible since we can see readily the interplay between the datasets.
+It feels more tangible since we can readily see the interplay between datasets.
 One of the challenges with spreadsheets of earlier days was that they were standalone applications with little means to sync data between users.
 With Google Sheets, that problem is completely eliminated.
 It is now the most real-time spreadsheet application on the planet.
-Users can operate from multiple warehouse locations to access and input relevant data.
-So it makes sense to consider spreadsheets for our inventory management purposes.
+Users can operate Google Sheets from multiple warehouse locations to access and input relevant data.
+So it makes sense to consider using spreadsheets for our inventory management purposes.

-We might think setting up the workflow may take some effort.
+You might think setting up an inventory workflow may take some effort.
 But there is good news.
-We don’t have to re-invent the wheel to build them from scratch.
-We have a myriad of free and ready-made spreadsheet templates that we can use to hit the ground running.
-We’ll discuss a few of them here.
+You don’t have to be a tech expert to build one from scratch.
+There are several ready-made spreadsheet templates that you can use to hit the ground running.
+We’ll discuss four of the best options here.

 This company develops useful templates that can be used for a variety of purposes.
-Traditionally they have been building templates for Microsoft Office products, but of late Vertex42 has moved to Google Sheets space as well.
-However, unlike their Excel templates that are available for download, we need to install the Vertex42 add-on in Google Sheets to be able to use the inventory management templates.
+Traditionally they provided templates for Microsoft Office products, but Vertex42 has recently moved into the Google Sheets space as well.
+However, unlike their Excel templates that are available for download, you need to install the Vertex42 add-on in Google Sheets to be able to use their inventory management templates.
 They have a whole bunch of template categories, and Inventory is one of them.
-Under this category, there are different types of inventory templates that we can pick and start using.
+Under this category, there are different types of inventory templates that you can pick and start using.

-This company aims to reduce the operational complexity of small and medium businesses using their innovative product offerings.
+This company has a range of innovative product offerings aimed at reducing the operational complexity of small and medium sized businesses.
 TradeGecko has come up with a free spreadsheet template that is very easy to understand and use.
-You may access it from here – make your own copy and get busy!
-Example
+You can access it from here – make your own copy and get busy!

-Good luck finding just the right inventory management software for your company purposes, with the help of these Inventory management templates.
+Good luck finding the right alternative to inventory management software for your company’s needs and purposes, with the help of these inventory management templates.